chauff/cse1500-web-transcripts/Lecture-4.md

 ## WebSockets

-While Ajax is a mainstay of today's Web, it has a major limitation: the server cannot *push* data to the client, it can only respond to HTTP requests, thus requiring a form of *polling* to simulate the desired push-based behaviour.
-This results in a number of issues:
+While Ajax is a mainstay of today's Web, it has issues:
+- The server cannot *push* data to the client, it can only respond to HTTP requests, thus requiring a form of *polling* to simulate the desired push-based behaviour.
+This is resource-intensive on both the client and the server-side.
-- Every time data is sent, an HTTP response is required - this has a considerable amount of overhead if the data to send is only a few bytes.
+- Every time data is request and sent, an entire HTTP message is required - this has a considerable amount of overhead if the data to send is only a few bytes.
-- The client

-   o  The wire protocol has a high overhead, with each client-to-server
-      message having an HTTP header.

-   o  The client-side script is forced to maintain a mapping from the
-      outgoing connections to the incoming connection to track replies.
+- The client-side script has to track the mapping from outgoing connections to the incoming connection (in cases where a client make requests to multiple servers).

-The WebSocket protocol (defined in [RFC 6455](https://tools.ietf.org/html/rfc6455)) was designed to fill this gap.
-Quoting the RFC abstract:
+The WebSocket protocol (defined in [RFC 6455](https://tools.ietf.org/html/rfc6455)) was designed to bridge those issues, as stated in its RFC abstract:

 ```quote
 The WebSocket Protocol enables two-way communication between a client